Alternative Names: Crail

 Suggested Experience: All levels, good training area.

-Travel directions: Take A917 through Anstruther; stay on same road following signs for Crail.
+Travel directions: Take A917 through Anstruther; stay on the same road following signs for Crail.
 Stay on A917 into and through Crail.
-Pass shops on either side of road and you’ll see Golf Hotel on right.
-At that point main road takes sharp turn left toward St Andrews.
-You want to turn right at this point, sign posted Crail Golfing Society.
-Continue out past the old airfield (currently used for quarter mile ‘Thrash and Dash’ meetings by petrol heads), on your right.
+Pass shops on either side of the road and you’ll see Golf Hotel on right.
+At that point, the main road takes a sharp turn left toward St Andrews.
+You want to turn right at this point, signposted Crail Golfing Society.
+Continue out past the old airfield (currently used for the quarter mile ‘Thrash and Dash’ meetings by petrol heads), on your right.
 The road then narrows significantly and becomes single track with passing places.
 You’ll see the golf courses looking down toward the coastline.
 Continue on this road until you reach the first tee of Craighead course which has a green starters hut.
 Just after this turn right, follow the road behind large holiday house then take left fork staying on the tarmac.
 Continue down the hill until the road cuts across the golf course.
-Be careful at this point, check left and right, otherwise you may end up with an ‘extra white spherical passenger!’
-Continue across course and for another 500m stop when you get to the 6/7 static caravans.
+Be careful at this point, check left and right, otherwise, you may end up with an ‘extra white spherical passenger!’
+Continue across the course and for another 500m stop when you get to the 6/7 static caravans.
 Google map

-Parking directions: Arriving at the caravans, on your left is a size able grassy area to park cars.
+Parking directions: Arriving at the caravans, on your left is a sizeable grassy area to park cars.
 Reversing in so your boot is toward the shoreline offers most space for other users and kitting up.
-Please DO NOT park on right side at caravans.
+Please DO NOT park on the right side at caravans.
 The owners tend to be quite territorial.

 Lat & Long: N56.280235 W-2.585177

 Site entry/exit: Two main entry points: 1.
 The shoreline directly behind the car parking area and 2.
 A short walk up the hill then onto the grassy path leading to a channel offering good entry.